Board of Directors

 Anthony has over 30 years’ experience in senior executive, consulting and company director roles in Australia, Asia, UK, Europe and the USA.
 Originally qualifying in engineering, Anthony subsequently completed an MBA and further qualifications in corporate governance and safety and risk management.

-In 2005 with three others, Anthony was one of the founders of Safe Places for Children – which now operates around Australia and in the UK.
+In 2005 with two others, Anthony was one of the founders of Safe Places for Children – which now operates around Australia and in the UK.

 Anthony currently serves as a Director for a number of companies across Australia and Asia.
 He also spends time coaching C suite management and directors across private and government organisations.